Welcome.

 That can’t be right, Master.
 You have the high ground here.
 Yours is the honorable position.
 This alchemist has nothing.

-You can’t really be buying into this nonsense, are you?
+You aren’t buying into this nonsense, are you?

 Thank you for reading!
 Part 2 of Chapter 3 is now available!
 Also, if you enjoy what you read here, please share this chapter (and the rest of A Chime for These Hallowed Bones) with others!